rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#11-Apr-2020.md

 result we no longer need help collecting those stats (we do though very much need help choosing important news, blogs, pulls, and issues for each project).

-Since our project coverage has become quite expansive (and frankly overwhelming), this month we have moved the "Interesting Things" section in front of "Project Updates".
+Since our project coverage has become quite expansive, this month we have moved the "Interesting Things" section in front of "Project Updates".
 This section contains links about cross-cutting topics that we hope are of interest to the broadest technical audience.
 We expect this section to expand in the future to cover subjects like cryptography, security, consensus, WASM and other VMs, and crypto-economics, particularly as related to Rust and the Rust blockchain ecosystem.

 Let us know what you think in the [telegram group][tg].
 Let's have another great month, Rusty crypto hackers.